-(PA КРІ OUTCOME COMMENTS RELATIONSHIP S Weighting 7,5% Stakeholder engagement Employee relations 3.71 out of 5 Maintained good relationships with all stakeholders.
-Public relations and investor relation were well managed in respect of the bid by ATON to acquire control of Murray & Roberts.
+КРА KPI OUTCOME COMMENTS RELATIONSHIPS ; Weighting 7,5% Stakeholder engagement Employee relations 3.71 out of 5 Maintained good relationships with all key internal external stakeholders.
+Public relations and investor relations were well managed against the background of the bid by ATON to acquire control of Murray & Roberts.
 The employee relations plans to mitigate the increased level of labour unrest in South Africa are embedded in the Group companies with limited instability during the year.
-OPERATIONAL Weighting 7,5% Good governance Commercial management 3.14 out of 5 Group-wide compliance with good governance practices with adherence to policy and authority frameworks that have been verified by internal audit as being King IV compliant.
-Project performance Commercial risk on Medupi and Kusile projects has been well managed.
-Good progress with Dubai Airport arbitration with a ruling expected in November 2018.
-Further improvement in contract management and lessons learnt practices across all operations.
-Only one major loss-making project in the Group, a major improvement on prior years.
-RISK Weighting 7,5% Health, wellness & safety 3.43 Regrettably one fatal incident was recorded during the year.
-Risk management Environment out of 5 The low LTIFR of 0.9 and TRCR of 3.9 were below target, although still industry leading performance Implementation of the Group's MAP Programme progressed well across all three business platforms Risk management practices and internal audit are well-established disciplines and no material findings were reported.
+Employee experience surveys were conducted by most businesses and yielded positive results.
+OPERATIONAL Weighting 7,5% Good governance 3.0 out of 5 Group-wide compliance with good governance practices with adherence to policy and authority frameworks - verified by internal audit.
+King IVTM compliant. management Commercial risk on Medupi and Kusile and all other Project performance projects well managed.
+Dubai Airport arbitration outcome was inconclusive in many respects and claims between parties to be finally agreed in settling the project final account.
+Further improvement made in contract management and lessons learnt practices across all operations, especially considering the increased level of EPC projects in order book.
+Significant increase in the Group's order book approaching record levels.
+Global portfolio of more than 100 projects with only one major loss-making project in South Africa.
+RISK • Weighting 7,5% Health, wellness & safety 3.14 No fatal incidents suffered during the year, the first in the history of the Group. /J /0 Risk management out of 5 LTIFR of 0.71 and TRCR of 4.01 were industry leading performances.
+Environment Risk management practices and internal audit are well-established disciplines and no material findings were reported.
+Opportunity Management System, based on Group risk tolerance framework, was upgraded.
 Environmental reporting and awareness has improved.
 No major environmental incidents were reported.